Continental Toy Spaniel (Papillon)

 How much exercise do they need?

-They are energetic and require daily walks and play sessions to remain happy and healthy.
+They are energetic and require daily walks and mental stimulation to prevent boredom.

 View Official FCI Standard